mradammorley/weatherforecast/README.md

 # Weather Forecast

 A small app that shows how the temperature will change over the next 12 hours using a coloured clock face.
+Applications for this could be a wallpaper or background for a phone or calendar app.

 View a demo here http://adammorley.co.uk/portfolio/weatherforecast/